30 Oct 10 Ways You Could Benefit From Hiring Analytics

 Hiring analytics makes predictive analysis a cakewalk and helps HR make improved hiring decisions for a particular role by using historical data.
 It does not just allow the recruiter to understand the candidates better via online applicant tracking system but also prevents you from making mistakes that would have been commonplace in the past with traditional means of recruiting.

-2. Standardise Hiring Process, Eliminate Bias and Remove Bottlenecks
+2. Standardize Hiring Process, Eliminate Bias And Remove Bottlenecks

 Though most companies often have a hiring strategy in place, the actual hiring may be subject to just a few tactics or may differ as per the hiring or team manager.
 This, in turn, may lead to bias or prejudice – often unconsciously.
 When you use an online ATS, this is eliminated.
 Bottlenecks related to hiring or selection process can be removed via analytics.
 In short, the data does its work of finding not just the best fit but helps you make relevant changes to your hiring strategy.

 3. Stay On Track Regarding Recruiting Capacity

 You either end up over-hiring and increased costs or under-hiring and reduced productivity.
 Fact-based hiring plans that reflect the current needs of the company help with overcoming this situation and hiring analytics play a great role here.
 Hiring analytics also give an insight into spending, so it is easier to know if you are actually overspending or not effectively spending on recruiting.

 Got an important opening to fill and need to know the accurate hiring time?
 When properly done, hiring analytics lets you know the time span spent on each hiring.
 Not just that, it also reveals bottlenecks that slow down hiring and lets you fix them.